 Level up a simple veggie puree or broth-based soup by adding a source of protein such as tinned beans or shredded chicken.
 It’ll transform a simple bowl of soup into a satisfying meal, and help keep you fuller for longer.

 4. Fresh herbs

 There's no reason to let that giant pack of parsley wilt in the fridge.
 Chop up a handful and scatter it on almost any soup for a fresh flavour hit and a pretty pop of green.
 Other versatile herbs include thyme, dill and chives.
 All good options, fresh or dried!

 5. Something crispy

 After ladling soup into a bowl, add textural interest by sprinkling a crunchy element on top.
 Homemade croutons or a few crumbled tortilla chips can add excitement to your bowl.

 6. Something savoury

 Boost the depth of flavour in your favourite tinned soup with a sprinkle of freshly grated cheese, a spoonful of capers or chopped olives for a briny flavour, or some chopped sun-dried tomato for sweet-tart complexity.
 Every bite will taste a little more special.

 7. A tart finishing touch

 Palate-tickling acid helps other flavours pop.
 If you’re serving a veggie variety of soup, try adding a squeeze of fresh lemon or lime juice just before serving.
-If you’re heating up a Mexican or Asian-style soup, add a squiggle of sriracha or other hot sauce.
+If you’re heating up a Mexican or Asian-style soup, add a squeeze of sriracha or another hot sauce.
 Balsamic vinegar complements everything from lentil soup to tomato bisque.
 A simple splash is all it takes!